Spirits of the Allen family keep a distraught family member company.

 Three little Girls

-These three girl entities could be actual entities of the three Allen sisters, or residual energy.
+These three girl entities could be the three Allen sisters, or residual energy.

 They have been clearly seen and heard by former owners.